 There are many ways you can work with a PSD file without the need of purchasing or installing Photoshop.
 This includes editing PSD files online, using free Photoshop alternatives such as GIMP or extracting images from PSD layers using free command line utilities that we will show you in this post.
 The command line conversion of PSD file to PNG and JPG image can also be useful when you want to batch convert PSD files i.e. export images in bulk.

 We will show you two different command line utilities that are capable of converting PSD files to PNG/JPG from the terminal.
-Both of them are free and available on all platforms including Windows, Mac OS and Linux.
+Both these converters are free and available on all platforms including Windows, Mac OS and Linux.
 Let us see them in action and learn how to export PSD images.

 PSD to PNG/JPG using ImageMagick CLI

 ImageMagick includes a number of command-line utilities for manipulating images and it can be downloaded and installed on almost all platforms.
 Head over to their download page and find the download file that is suitable for your operating system and install ImageMagick using it.

 Once installed, ImageMagick would add its tool into the PATH of your command line and you will be able to run ‘magick’ command in your terminal.
 You can read about the different command line options that ImageMagick provides.
 Below, we are presenting the commands that will export images from PSD files.

 Convert single PSD to PNG or JPG

 If your file name is psd-file.psd then you need to specify the name along with a as shown below to export the PSD into image.
 If you don’t add to the file name, all the objects and layers will get exported.
 To specify the output format, simply use the right extension in the output file name as shown below